 The above set of actions must be managed professionally throughout the life cycle of data.
 The Data Steward in collaboration with other key persons in the organisation (data managers, DPOs, researchers and IT staff) becomes a liason, who accounts for well-documented data and processes that ensure effective control and use of data assets according to internal policies and current law.
 The ultimate goal is dependable, high quality data that the organization can reap value from.

-The conference programme features leading edge implementations of FAIR data stewardship in life sciences, discussions on data stewardship within researcher communities, experiences from the potential market of data stewardship within industry and national initiatives from public sector and universities.
-Finally, the conference invites you to an open discussion among the audience and invited speakers on the state of Data Stewardship education in Denmark and beyond.
+The conference programme featured an international keynote speaker, leading edge implementations of FAIR data stewardship in life sciences, discussions on data stewardship within researcher communities, experiences from the potential market of data stewardship within industry and national initiatives from public sector and universities.
+Finally, the conference invited to an open discussion among the audience and invited speakers on the state of Data Stewardship education in Denmark and beyond.

 For more details, please contact special adviser Michael Svendsen.